casadomusdev/paperless-ngx/RKC_PR_PLAN.md

    - Squash if needed before final PR

 4. **Test in isolation**
-   - Test each customization independently
+   - Test each customization independently on vanilla Paperless-ngx
    - Ensure no dependencies on other RKC changes

 ## Monitoring & Maintenance